contensis/contensis.github.io/docs-src/content-types/field-editors/editor-taxonomy.md

 | [Content guidelines](/content-types/field-editors/field-properties.md#content-guidelines) |  Provides guidance to an author of the expected content that the field should contain. |

 ### Root node
-The root node property allows you to select a node that child values should stem from.
+The root node property allows you to select a node that values can be selected from.
 If no node is selected the whole of your taxonomy will be visible in the editor.